igem-fau/website/content/project/design.md

 For the *E. coli* expression pACYC184 was chosen as it is a relatively small vector making cloning easier.
 The Vector carries two antibiotic resistances against Chloramphenicol and Tetracyclin.
-Both resistances are superior to Ampicillin resistance in securing successful cloning, as they are facilitating actual death of prokaryotic cells with out the resistance instead of just hindering the growth.
+Both resistances are superior to Ampicillin resistance in securing successful cloning, as they are facilitating actual death of prokaryotic cells with out the resistance instead of just hindering the growth (Kehrenberg et al., 2005).
 Every construct designed for this vector carried its own promotor, ribosomal binding site and peIB leader and a 3' His Tag.
 In order to compensate the highly repetitive region at the 3' region which makes binding primers a difficult task the ERLANGEN Tag was introduced to create a larger variety and better conditions for primer binding.
 Each construct was prepared for Gibson assembly and classical restriction cloning.
 Primers and PCR Layout was performed according to the layout in figure 3.